-- U.S. News & World Report’s edition of “America’s Best Colleges” ranked Wofford 82nd among national liberal arts colleges.
-Wofford also was included in the "High School Counselor Ranking" (#88) and "Best Colleges for Veterans" (#60).
-(September 2015)
+- U.S. News & World Report’s 2017 edition of “America’s Best Colleges” ranked Wofford 77th among national liberal arts colleges.
+Wofford also was included in the "High School Counselor Ranking" (#80) and "Best Value National Liberal Arts Colleges" (#47).
+(September 2016)

-- The Princeton Review’s 2016 edition of “The Best 380 Colleges” features Wofford among the best undergraduate institutions.
+- The Princeton Review’s 2017 edition of “The Best 381 Colleges” features Wofford among the best undergraduate institutions.
 The Princeton Review does not rank the institutions in its guide.
 (August 2016)

 The guides provide useful statistical information and offer interesting and different perspectives from campus-based view books and websites.

 Wofford is profiled in all of these guides, and the college has earned national distinctions in non-commercial publications, such as the book “Student Success in College” and the National Survey of Student Engagement (NSSE).
 Information on NSSE is available at www.wofford.edu/nsse.